rzig/weaklang/README.md

 a zeroes = [0] sa [3, 3, 3];
 ```

 The above code creates a 3x3x3 array of all zeroes.
-You can access and modify the contents of nd-arrays using the array access operation:
+You can access and modify the contents of nd-arrays using the nd-array access operation:

 ```
 zeroes[1, 2, 0] = 4;
 p zeroes[1, 2, 0]; # prints 4
 ```

 *You must provide one index for each dimension of the nd-array.
 We do not support range access*.
 The `sa` operator you saw above is what takes a 1D array and converts it into n dimensions.
-It does so by repeating the sequence of items in the list until they fill up the array.
+It does so by repeating the sequence of items in the list until they fill up the nd-array.
 So, for example,

 ```
 a not_zeroes = [1, 2] sa [2, 2];